CodeApprenticeRai/reddit-post-growth-tracker/README.md

 * MVC from now on.

 #### Insights
-* Process data on the back-end.
+* Process everything on the backend.
+Front-end is strictly presentational.